JAC-CS-Web-Programming-F20/Assignment-3-Template/README.md

 ## 🧪 Tests

-> 💔 When you run the test suite for the first time on your code from A2, **you will get many errors, but please don't freak out!** This is because many of the tests will expect exceptions now instead of empty return values.
+> 💔 When you run the test suite for the first time on your code from A2, **you will get many errors, but please don't get discouraged!** This is because many of the tests will expect exceptions now instead of empty return values.
 Run one single test at a time, and if a test has a data provider, run a single data provider at a time, as it will make your life a lot easier while working.
 If you're unsure of how to do that, refer back to E2.3 and E3.1.

 Inside of the `tests` folder you will find the same test files from A2.
 Inside `tests/ModelTests` and `tests/ControllerTests` I have changed most of the _unhappy path_ tests to check if an exception was thrown instead of the results being `null`/`false`/`empty`.
 Inside `tests/RouterTests`, the _unhappy paths_ check if the right error message was sent back as well as an empty payload.
 Here's a recap of the tests from last time: